Result Files Description

 Polygenic Risk Scores (PRS)

-Download CSV files directly from web interface
+Download CSV files directly from the web interface, or use CLI tools to convert.

 Ancestry Analysis